 7:34 Appliance and Summary Single-phase AC Motor

-How to create a rotating magnetic field RMF
+How to create a rotating magnetic field RMF with one single phase

 The Single-phase induction motor or Capacitor motor has two stator windings: The main winding (2/3 of the total winding) and the auxiliary winding, which is displaced by 90 degrees to the main winding.
 To get to a RMF the auxiliary winding must be 90-degree out-of-phase.
 The capacitor motor uses a capacitor connected in serial to the auxiliary winding get this phase shift.